ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ## Open Issues

--   The current design doesn't offer any strict templating feedback for a particular `ITableColumn` implementation.
+-   The current design doesn't offer any strict templating feedback (in Angular) for a particular `ITableColumn` implementation.
 So, if a user provides a dataKey to a property of an `ITableColumn` that wants the value for that dataKey to be a `DateTime` (i.e. its `cellTemplateFn` implementation expects a `DateTime`), but the value in the actual table data for that key is a string, the user will be unaware of that mismatch at compile time.

     It is unclear how we could provide such feedback, but it would be extremely nice if possible.

--   There is some concern with the lifecycle of these custom column components.
--   Should `ITableCellData` also require a data index?
-This could enable some scenarios that might otherwise require a user to have id fields in their data.
+    (*RESOLVED*) - While we recognize that offering strict templating feedback in something like an Angular environment would be nice, it's not immediately obvious how we would accomplish this, and isn't critical, so, for now, we will not bother with this.